SLO cannabis business owners play multi-million dollar shell game

 Dayspring, however, just recently purchased the property at 2640 Broad Street from several owners of Megan’s Organic Markets.

 On Dec.
-9, 2019, utilizing a $1.5 million loan from Dayspring, the property was transfered into CCKL Broad LLC, with members Levi Seligman, Keith Sweeney and Christopher Wright.
+9, 2019, utilizing a $1.5 million loan from Dayspring, the property was transferred into CCKL Broad LLC, with members Levi Seligman, Keith Sweeney and Christopher Wright.

 Dayspring purchased the property for $4.2 million on Sept.
 15, 2021, with Levi Seligman signing the grant deed.